 April is a time to look outside and watch as thoughts of cold, blustery winter slip away, leading us toward burgeoning signs of spring.
 Every April, we have the chance to celebrate Earth Day, which is a wonderful time to remind us that there is no "Planet B" option: this is the only one we have.
-This year, Earth Day falls on Saturday, April 22, 2025.
+Earth Day falls on April 22 each year, but there is no reason not to honor our planet year-round.

 Earth Day is not one of those so-called “Hallmark Holidays” but was instead started in 1970 as a day to honor the Earth.
 Honoring the Earth includes not only being thankful for our big, blue home but also looking at ways we can protect the environment to keep this marble in space alive for years to come.